jxjhheric/clip-relay/README.md

 DATABASE_URL="file:../data/custom.db"
 CLIPBOARD_PASSWORD="change-me"
 ```
 - `DATABASE_URL` points Prisma to the SQLite database file.
 Relative paths are resolved from `prisma/schema.prisma`, so `file:../data/custom.db` maps to `data/custom.db` in the project root (and `/app/data/custom.db` inside Docker).
+If not set, the app falls back to `file:<project_root>/data/custom.db` automatically.
 - `CLIPBOARD_PASSWORD` controls access to the UI; users must enter the password once per session.

 ## Docker